fungc-io/conv-eth-frontend/README.md

 - To show "Mints" and "Burns" transactions
 - Get better USD estimations by taking average of stablecoins, they're currently estimated by ETH-USDT price only
 - Improve UI of charts, the axis labels are unreadable on small screens
-- Change chart type of CONV/ETH and ETH/CONV from line chart to candlestick
+- Change chart type of CONV/ETH and ETH/CONV from line chart to candlestick or other more appropiate
-- To have global loading state for GraphQL queries, the loading screen is currently controlled by "Chart" widget"
+- To have global loading state for GraphQL queries, the loading screen is currently controlled by "Chart" widget
 - Let user reload data without reloading the page
 - Listen to events from MetaMask/web3 after connection